nxtloveev3/Time-Series-SCF-Convergence/README.md

 3. [Acknowledgments](#acknowledgments)

 ## Data Availability
 **Extracted SCF Iteraction Information for All Domains** The raw output from the doublet anion calculations (TeraChem) for all calculation settings are hosted at Figshare: https://doi.org/10.6084/m9.figshare.32227395.

-**Gradient Boosting Classifier Training and Evaluation** All datasets used for training, validation, and testing the models are also available at Figshare: https://doi.org/10.6084/m9.figshare.32227395.
+**Gradient Boosting Classifier Training and Evaluation** All datasets used for training, validation, and testing the gradient boosting classifiers are also available at Figshare: https://doi.org/10.6084/m9.figshare.32227395.

+**Pre-trained Models**
+The optimized model weights for models trained on iSmall-train, iMedium-train, and iLarge-train, are stored with corresponding min-max scalar under the [`Models`](./Application/Models/) directory.

+**Reproduce Paper Findings**
+To replicate the main text figures, supplementary information (SI) figures, and the performance evaluations presented in our study, we have provided a suite of interactive Jupyter notebooks.

+All scripts necessary to recreate these findings are located in the [`sample_notebooks/`](./sample_notebooks/) directory.
+Please ensure you have downloaded and extracted the `notebook_data.zip` archive from Figshare into the `notebook_data/` folder before executing these notebooks.

 **notebook data**
 All the preprocessed data that is useful for reproducing the paper findings via the jupyter notebooks can be found under the [`notebook_data`](./notebook_data/) directory.

-**Pre-trained Models**
-The optimized model weights for models trained on iSmall-train, iMedium-train, and iLarge-train, are stored with corresponding min-max scalar under the [`Models`](./Application/Models/) directory.

 ---